Lint trap meaning

 The lint trap is located within the washing system.
 Usually, the washer’s lint filter may be within the center agitator of a top-loading washer.
 Mesh lint traps are also commonly found in washer drain hoses.
 However, most washing machines do not have an interior lint trap.
 Therefore, your washer lint trap is clogged if you have an older device.

-How often to clean the dryer lint trap?
+How often do you clean the dryer lint trap?

 Users should clean the lint trap in the dryer before or after each use.
 The lint filter should be wiped clean before and after each load of laundry.
 However, it would help to clean your dryer vent every six months.